 - 1. An <area> block is required for each <info> block. - 2.
-It is recommended that an associated geospatial value for the <polygon> or <circle> elements be included in the <area> block as well. - <areaDesc> is a textual description of the area defined by the combination of area elements, and like <event> may not necessarily be a name found in the Location Reference document. - 4.
-CAP-CP requires that the <area> block contain one or more <geocode> values.
+CAP-CP requires that an <area> block contain one or more <geocode> values.
+It is recommended that geospatial values, such as <polygon> or <circle>, are included in the <area> block as well. - 3. <areaDesc> is a textual description of the area defined by the combination of area elements, and like <event>, may not necessarily be a name found associated with the Location References document.

-Area descriptions (like events) will need to be translated by the originator of the message in cases where the name doesn't come from the recognized reference list.
+Area descriptions (like events) will need to be translated by the originator of the message in cases where the location name is not associated with the Location References document.